inhumantsar/terraform-aws-github-runner/docs/test-lambda-local.md

 ## Testing in AWS

-Just navigate to AWS Lambda en trigger a test event.
-Provide an event that match the required input.
-For lambdas that does not require a specific event, just sent any event.
+Just navigate to the Lambda in the AWS Console and trigger a test event.
+Provide an event that matches the required input.
+For lambdas that does not require a specific event, just send any event.

 ## Testing locally